Joschuka/fmt_g1m/README.md

 A Noesis plugin to import G1M model files, G1T texture file, G1A and G2A skeletal animation files.

+THIS SCRIPT IS DEPRECATED !
+USE https://github.com/Joschuka/Project-G1M INSTEAD !

 ## Setup

 Simply put the python files in the plugins/python/ folder, next to the others.